 A high-quality no, the kind that's genuinely supportive of the other, is empowering.
 You'll feel your confidence rise when the wrong commitments are off your plate.
 And you'll be dying to get into your other projects.

 Just about everyone in the workforce has a specialty.
-Find yours, and work like crazy until you do it better than anyone else.
+Find yours and work like mad until you do it better than anyone else.
 Only then will the right opportunities find you.